peteroupc/peteroupc.github.io/random.md

 - are designed for parallel execution, and
 - do not store state,

-random number generators for such environments are often designed as hash functions, because their output is determined solely by the input rather than both the input and state.
+random number generators for such environments are often designed as [hash functions](#Hash_Functions), because their output is determined solely by the input rather than both the input and state.
 Moreover, some of the hash functions which have been written in GLSL give undesirable results in computers whose GPUs support only 16-bit binary floating point numbers and no other kinds of numbers, which makes such GPUs an important consideration when choosing a hash function.

+<a id=Hash_Functions></a>
+## Hash Functions

+A seemingly random number can be generated from arbitrary data using a _hash function_.

+A _hash function_ is a function that takes an arbitrary input of any size (such as a sequence of bytes or a sequence of characters) and returns an output with a fixed number of bits and with no obvious connection to the input.
+That output is also known as a _hash code_.
+(By definition, hash functions are deterministic.
+The definition includes a PRNG that takes the input as a seed and outputs a random number<sup>[(4)](#Note4)</sup>.)

+A hash code can be used as follows:
+- The hash code can serve as a seed for a PRNG, and the desired random numbers generated from that PRNG.
+(See my document on [random number generation methods](https://peteroupc.github.io/randomfunc.html) for techniques.)
+- If a number of random bits is needed, and the hash code has at least that many bits, then that many bits may instead be taken directly from the hash code.

+Any hash function used to generate seemingly random numbers this way should be designed such that&mdash;
+- every bit of the input affects every bit of the output without a clear preference for 0 or 1 (the so-called _avalanche property_), and
+- if the hashing implicates computer or information security, it is at least cost-prohibitive to find an unknown second input that leads to the same output as that of a given input or to find an unknown input that leads to a given output.

 <a id=Motivation></a>
 ## Motivation